rdwrome/343sp26/01syntax&sequencing/README.md

 ## tidal cycles & its flavors
 - tidal cycles: MOST POWERFUL but needs a lot to get going (not covered in this class but you can do it!)
-- minitidal in estuary: less powerful than strudel but you can play with others
+- minitidal in estuary: less powerful than strudel but you can play with others!
 - minitidal in strudel: QUITE powerful but you can't play well with others
-- in all three of these environments there is a way to run hydra
+- with/in all three of these environments there is a way to run hydra
 - [tidal cycles is pattern-based](https://tidalcycles.org/docs/reference/cycles)
 - FYI minitidal in strudel is a js wrapper for tidal cycles; tidal cycles is a haskell wrapper for supercollider (my computer music mother tounge)